datahub-project/datahub/metadata-ingestion/README.md

     ```
     ./gradlew :metadata-events:mxe-schemas:build
     ```
     This is needed to generate `MetadataChangeEvent.avsc` which is the schema for `MetadataChangeEvent` Kafka topic.
-This
 3. Before launching each ETL ingestion pipeline, you can install/verify the library versions as below.
     ```
     pip install -r requirements.txt